Keeping your eye on the ball is hard when the course looks this good!

 This 520-yard Par-5 will require three good shots if you’re looking for a birdie.
 Long hitters may be able to reach the green in two with a large tee shot.
 Your approach shot should be a short to mid iron to an undulating green that is highlighted by a huge granite boulder at the back.
 You’ll be happy with a Par on this hole!

 This Par-3 measures 159 yards.
 Club selection is essential to making your three, so check the wind first.
-The undulating green is guarded by a pond in front, with woods all around.
+The green has a pond in the front and is surrounded by forestry.

-This short, 360-yard Par-4 dogleg left requires a well-placed tee shot on the right side of the fairway leaving a short iron approach to a green that has gentle rolls, making putting difficult.
+This short, 360-yard Par-4 dogleg left requires a well-placed tee shot on the right side of the fairway.
+This leaves a short iron approach to a green that has gentle rolls, making putting difficult.
 Birdies are attainable on this hole.

-The shortest Par-4 on the course at 253 yards, this hole will tempt many players to go for the green off the tee flying by many ponds and trees.
-The smart play is to place a long iron on the fairway, then hitting a short approach shot to the long and narrow mounded green.
+The shortest Par-4 on the course at 253 yards, this hole will tempt many players to go for the green off the tee.
+The smart play is to place a long iron on the fairway, followed by hitting a short approach shot to the long and narrow mounded green.
 Birdies should be plentiful on this hole.

 This 175-yard Par-3 is very challenging to all golfers.
 The tee shot is over a pond and the right side of the hole has granite outcroppings.
 The member’s bounce here is to the right side of this very small green.

 This tough-looking 361-yard Par-4 is actually not that tough.
-Your tee shot requires a 210 yard carry over three ponds to the top of the hill, leaving a 150-yard approach to an elevated green with a rock facing.
+Your tee shot requires a 210-yard carry over three ponds to the top of the hill, leaving a 150-yard approach to an elevated green.
 Like #9, par is a good score on this hole.

-The longest hole on the course (525 yards) this Par-5 is also the tightest hole on the course.
-Accuracy is more essential than distance on your tee shot and should be placed on the left side of the fairway to avoid trouble from trees and rocks on the right.
+This Par-5 is the longest hole on the course (525 yards) and also the tightest.
+Accuracy is more essential than distance on your tee shot, which should be placed on the left side of the fairway to avoid trouble from trees and rocks on the right.
 Keep your second shot on the left of the fairway, as it will roll back to the center.
 A tiny sloping green from left to right guarded by mounds and a bunker will not yield that many birdies.
 Take your par and run!